Get a furosemide (Lasix) prescription online.

 If you don’t have employer / insurer coverage, fees may apply since many of our services aren’t covered by provincial health plans.
 This is often because of our use of secure messaging and a national network of doctors and nurse practitioners.

-If payment is required, visits start at $69 and include the prescriptions for furosemide (Lasix) if the doctor deems it necessary.
+Payment may be required, and will include the prescriptions for furosemide (Lasix) if the doctor deems it necessary.

 For more information on our pricing, click here.